 Burlington Health & Rehabilitation is a large nursing home located in Burlington, Vermont.
-We gave this facility an overall score of F. If you are not happy with this facility's poor overall grade, you may find your options to be limited in Burlington.
-The city has just one other nursing home.
+We gave this facility an overall score of F. If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Burlington.
 More information on this facility's category grades may be found below.
 Its best category was short-term care, which is addressed in the next section.

 Burlington Health & Rehabilitation